CpanelInc/tech-acctinfo/readme.txt

 -q
     Clears the screen (default is to not clear the screen)

---listdbs cpanel.net
+--listdbs somedomain.net
-    Lists any MySQL databases (and their sizes) for cpanel.net
+    Lists any MySQL and PosgGreSQL databases (and their sizes) for somedomain.net

 --listsubs cptestdo
     Lists all sub domains under the cptestdo user name.